SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 ## Installation:

-The installation of the Add-on in Blender follows the usual directions:
+The installation of the Add-on in Blender is quite simple:

 1. [**Download the Add-on's "zg_swtors_tool.zip" file from this link**](/zg_swtor_tools.zip).
 Don't unZip it: it's used as such .zip.
 2. [**Download the "custom_swtor_shaders.blend.zip" file from this link**](/custom_swtor_shaders.blend.zip).
 UnZip this one and keep the resulting Blender file somewhere in handy. **This file is only necessary if we intend to play with the Custom SWTOR Shaders tools, currently in beta**.
-3. In Blender, go to Edit menu > Preferences option > Add-ons tab > Install… button.
+3. In Blender, go to `Edit menu > Preferences option > Add-ons tab > Install… button`.
-4. Select the Add-on in the file dialog box and click on the Install Add-on button.
+4. Select the Add-on in the file dialog box and click on the `Install Add-on button`.
 5. The Add-on will appear in the Add-ons list with its checkbox un-ticked.
 Tick it to enable the Add-on.
 6. Twirl the arrow preceding the check-box to reveal some information and, most importantly, **the Add-on's Preference settings**.
 Filling those is crucial for some of the tools to work correctly.
 They are: